vajayattila/MutyurRestServerExtension/README_rest.md

 - config.php
 - config_rest_sample.php

-Find the line below in the confog_rest_sample.php and copy it:
+Find the line below in the config_rest_sample.php and copy it:
 ```php
 /** @brief routes*/
 $config['routes']=array(